 Chris’s career began in the private sector, where he worked as a trader for Coastal Securities, an investment bank.
 After several years, Chris co-founded an equity trading firm where he worked as the head of operations.
 This work gave him first-hand experience with leadership, risk management, compliance, reporting, building operations, and negotiating complex agreements.

 In addition to his professional experience, Chris is actively involved with several organizations in a leadership capacity.

 Controller Brown currently serves on the National League of Cities’ Finance, Administration & Intergovernmental Relations (FAIR) Committee.
-He was appointed Vice Chairman of the FAIR committee in 2018, a role in which he plays a key role in developing the organization’s policy positions on a range of issues.
+He was appointed Chairman of the FAIR committee in 2019, a role in which he plays a key role in developing the organization’s policy positions on a range of issues.
 Chris also serves on the board of the William A. Lawson Institute for Peace & Prosperity (WALIPP), the Asia Society of Texas Advisory Board, and the Texan-French Alliance for the Arts.
 He is a past board member of the TCU National Alumni and SEARCH Homeless Services.

 As a fourth-generation Houstonian, Chris has deep roots across the community.
 He attended Texas Christian University where he obtained a Bachelor of Business Administration in Finance, and later earned a Master's in Business Administration from the University of Houston.
-Chris and his wife Divya are involved in many philanthropic causes, and are proud parents to their daughter, Milana, and newborn son, Britton.
+Chris and his wife Divya are involved in many philanthropic causes, and are proud parents to their daughter, Milana, and son, Britton.